Best Gum Disease Treatment Cincinnati Fairfield Township

 Bacteria flourish in the warm, moist environment of the mouth, multiplying in a sticky film of plaque that hardens into tartar at the gum line.
 Bacteria feed on sugars and starches in food debris.
 As they eat, they produce acidic waste that irritates gum tissue.
 At this phase, called gingivitis, gums appear puffy and discolored, and may bleed when brushing.

 Without professional care, gingivitis progresses to periodontitis.
-Gums lose the seal to the teeth, which allows bacteria to infiltrate deeper.
-Inflammation and infection weakens ligaments and bone that hold teeth in place.
-Eventually teeth loosen, and fall out or require extraction.
+Gums lose their seal to the teeth, allowing bacteria to infiltrate deeper.
+Inflammation and infection weaken ligaments and bones that hold teeth in place.
+Eventually, teeth loosen and fall out or require extraction.

 Bacteria that cause gum disease are linked to: